Exam complaints

 Appeal of academic issues

-If the student does not accept the decision of his/her exam complaint, academic issues in the decision can be appealed to a board of appeals.
+If the student does not accept the decision on his/her exam complaint, academic issues in the decision can be appealed to a board of appeals.
 The appeal must be filed within two weeks of the announcement of the decision to the student via the Exam Complaint System.
 It must be justified in writing and submitted to studenterklager@dtu.dk using the student email address.
-In the appeal, the case number from the exam complaint in the Exam Complaint System must appear.
+The case number from the exam complaint in the Exam Complaint System must appear in the appeal.

 The decision is made by a board of appeals of 4 members appointed specifically to make a decision on the matter, comprising two external examiners, a lecturer, and a student within the relevant subject area.
 The decision of the board of appeals may be: